lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 2. model parallelism:
 models are distributed over multiple devices.

-In the following we will stick to the concept of data parallelism because it is a widely-used technique.
+In the following, we will stick to the concept of data parallelism because it is a widely-used technique.
 There are basically two strategies to train the scattered data throughout the devices: